 On a related matter, the service providers had approached TDSAT (the 'Tribunal') on what items of income are liable for calculation of license fee and what all items of income on which license fees are not liable to be paid.
 The Tribunal by its order dated April 23, 2015 held that revenue from sale of scrap, treasury income etc are to be included as part of AGR.
 The Tribunal has also passed an order asking DOT to levy at most nominal amount as token penalty with interest if permissible at the lower rates.
-The Company is reviewing the order passed by the Tribunal.
 The Company had approached Honourable High Court of Madras (Court) in 2013 by filing a writ petition prohibiting Department of Telecommunications (DOT) from levying license fee on non-licensed activities.
-In an earlier writ petition filed by the Company in 2012, the Court restrained DOT from recovering the license fee in respect of non-telecom activities.
-Based on the said order passed by the Court, an interim order was passed by the Court restraining DOT from recovering license fee in respect of non-telecom activities for the writ petition filed in 2013.
+An interim order was passed by the Court restraining DOT from recovering license fee in respect of non- telecom activities for the writ petition filed in 2013.

-(ii) The present licence for ISP under unified license issued by DOT on June 2,2014 provides for payment of Licence fee on pure internet services.
+- (ii) The present licence for ISP under unified license issued by DOT on June 2,2014 provides for payment of Licence fee on pure Internet services.
 However, the company through Internet Service Providers Association of India (ISPAI) challenged the said clause before TDSAT.
-TDSAT passed a stay order on DOT from charging the licence fee on pure internet services.

-The Company is party to additional legal actions arising in the ordinary course of business.
-Based on the available information as at March 31, 2015, the Company believes that it has adequate legal defenses for these actions and that the ultimate outcome of these actions will not have a material adverse effect.
-However in the event of adverse judgment in all these cases, the maximum financial exposure would be '25,100 (March 31, 2014: '26,600)
+TDSAT passed a stay order on DOT from charging the licence fee on pure Internet services. - b) The Company is party to additional legal actions arising in the ordinary course of business.
+Based on the available information as at March 31, 2016, the Company believes that it has adequate legal defenses for these actions and that the ultimate outcome of these actions will not have a material adverse effect.
+However in the event of adverse judgment in all these cases, the maximum financial exposure would be '19,700 (March 31, 2015: '25,100)

-35. Related parties
+34. Related parties

 The related parties where control / significant influence exists are subsidiaries and associates.
 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the entity, directly or indirectly, including any director whether executive or otherwise.
 Key management personnel includes the board of directors and other senior management executives.
-The other related parties are those with whom the Group has had transaction during the years ended March 31, 2015, 2014 and 2013 are as follows:
+The other related parties are those with whom the Group has had transaction during the years ended March 31, 2016, 2015 and 2014 are as follows:

-Country Particulars of incorporation % of Owner ship interest March 31, 2015 March 31, 2014 Holding Company Infinity Satcom Universal Private Limited - - Raju Vegesna Infotech & Industries Private Limited - - Ramanand Core Investment Company Private Limited - - Subsidiaries Sify Technologies (Singapore) Pte.
-Limited Singapore 100 100 Pace Info Com Park Private Limited India 100 Sify Technologies North America Corporation USA 100 - Others (Entities in which the Key Management Personnel have controlling interest / significant influence and relatives of Key Management Personnel) Radhika Vegesna India . - - Server Engines LLC USA - Server Engines India Private Limited India - - VALS Developers Private Limited India - Raju Vegesna Developers Private Limited India .
+Country Particulars of incorporation % of Owner ship interest March 31, 2016 March 31, 2015 Holding Company Infinity Satcom Universal Private Limited - Raju Vegesna Infotech & Industries Private Limited (Subsidiary of Infinity Satcom Universal Private Limited) - - Ramanand Core Investment Company Private Limited (Subsidiary of Raju Vegesna Infotech & Industries Private Limited) - - Subsidiaries Sify Technologies (Singapore) Pte.
+Limited Singapore 100 100 Sify Technologies North America Corporation USA 100 100